Egor93/MSC_repo/README.md

 ICON-LEM has 156-m triangle edge grid cells<br>
-NT=12,12 3-D snapshots simulated by the ICON model in LES mode at 12 point in time<br><br>:
+NT=12,12 3-D snapshots simulated by the ICON model in LES mode at 12 point in time:
 - 24 April 2013  12:35, 18:35;<br>
 - 25 April 2013 12:07, 14:07; <br>
 - 26 April 2013 18:22, <br>